ercole-io/ercole-docs/docs/guide-2.x.md

 * `AlertService.LogAlertThrows` enable the logging of throwing alerts.
 * `AlertService.PublisherUsername` contains the username used to authenticate the microservices.
 * `AlertService.PublisherPassword` contains the password used to authenticate the microservices.
-* `AlertService.FreshnessCheckJob.Crontab` contains the [cron](https://en.wikipedia.org/wiki/Cron) schedule expression for automatic throws of NO_DATA alerts when a current host is not up to date.
-* `AlertService.FreshnessCheckJob.HourThreshold` contains the maximium number of hours in which a hostdata is considered up to date.
-After this threshold a NO_DATA alert is thrown by the FreshnessCheckJob.
-* `AlertService.FreshnessCheckJob.RunAtStartup` enable the running of the freshness check job at startup.
 * `AlertService.Emailer.Enabled` enable the notifying of the alerts by email.
 * `AlertService.Emailer.From` the source email address that is used to send emails.
 * `AlertService.Emailer.To` the destination email addresses to which are sent the emails.